+44 7393 450837

 You also have to submit the details of the province where the property is located.
 The tax rates vary between 5% to 15% depending on the province where the property is located.
 Expats are required to pay the taxes in case of selling or buying such type of property too.

-Typically the answer is no. However, you usually contribute to a ‘Registered Retirement Savings Plan (RRSP)’ while being an expat, if it is carried forward from your time of residence in Canada.
+Typically the answer is no, you can’t contribute to a tax-free savings account as non-resident.
+However, you usually contribute to a ‘Registered Retirement Savings Plan (RRSP)’ while being an expat, if it is carried forward from your time of residence in Canada.

 Can you buy Canadian index funds or mutual funds?

-Typically, you can.
+Typically, you can purchase index funds in Canada or mutual funds.
 Most platforms, regardless of which country they are from, have access to the Canadian markets.
 This could be indirectly (a North American fund or ETF for example) or directly.

 You don’t need to have an account with a Canadian brokerage to invest in Canadian ETFs.